Gozala/workspace/pages/Service as a DAG.md

      # User writable (grow only set) part of the space.
 Space owner or a delegate can add
      # tasks to a system scheduler
      invoke: { &Task: Task }
-     # Every task will have receipt
+     # Every task will have receipt keyed to a task CID allowing a user to query task status
      receipts: { &Task: Receipt }
   }
   ```